MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-301.md

 ![Final product](images/AzureLabs-Lab1-00.png)

-The Translator Text API is a translation service which works in near real-time.
-The service is cloud-based, and, using a REST API call, an app can make use of the neural machine translation technology to translate text to another language.
+The Translator Text API is a translation Service which works in near real-time.
+The Service is cloud-based, and, using a REST API call, an app can make use of the neural machine translation technology to translate text to another language.
 For more information, visit the [Azure Translator Text API page](https://azure.microsoft.com/en-us/services/cognitive-services/translator-text-api/).

 Upon completion of this course, you will have a mixed reality application which will be able to do the following: